muratk5n/thirdwave/en/README.md

 HALO jump with oxygen masks?
 That has to be a 4 km jump at least.

-*Act of Valor* - it was realistic, fine action.
+*Act of Valor* - realistic, fine action.

 ---